MP raises concern over patients' safety.

-AN MP has warned that a Yorkshire hospital trust could be “heading for another Mid Staffs” disaster if staffing issues are not urgently resolved.
+AN MP has warned that a Yorkshire hospital trust could be heading for disaster if staffing issues are not urgently resolved.

 Speaking at an adjournment debate on staffing at Mid Yorkshire Hospitals NHS Trust in Parliament last night, Labour MP for Dewsbury, Paula Sherriff raised concerns about patients safety at the Trust, which runs Pinderfields Hospital in Wakefield, and hospitals in Pontefract and Dewsbury.

-She said that during a meeting with fellow Labour MP for Batley, Jo Cox, the Trust’s interim chief executive Martin Barkley said the leadership team had “effectively been in crisis mode” for the past 14 months.
+She said that during a meeting, the Trust’s interim chief executive Martin Barkley said the leadership team had “effectively been in crisis mode” for the past 14 months.

 She said: “He said that the trust had recently put in an additional 120 beds across the Trust to cope with increasing demand, but the 100 extra staff who should have accompanied that expansion are nowhere to be seen.
 The posts simply have not been filled.”